-Explorer Christopher Columbus (1451–1506) is famed for his 1492 ‘discovery’ of the New World of the Americas on board his ship Santa Maria.
+Explorer Christopher Columbus (1451–1506) is known for his 1492 ‘discovery’ of the New World of the Americas on board his ship Santa Maria.

-In actual fact, Columbus did not actually discover North America.
-He was the first European to discover the Bahamas archipelago and then the island later named Hispaniola, now split into Haiti and the Dominican Republic.
+In actual fact, Columbus did not discover North America.
+He was the first European to sight the Bahamas archipelago and then the island later named Hispaniola, now split into Haiti and the Dominican Republic.
 On his subsequent voyages he went farther south, to Central and South America.
 He never got close to what is now called the United States.

 Columbus was born in the Italian seaport of Genoa in 1451, to a family of wool weavers.
 As a young lad he went to sea and became an experienced sailor.
 He then moved to Lisbon, Portugal, to gain support for a journey he was planning to find new trade routes to the Far East.
 Ferdinand and Isabella, the King and Queen of Spain, agreed to finance him.